Puppy Advice

 If you introduce too many treats straight away to keep your puppy working for a class that lasts 1 hour, it may upset their stomach.
 For this reason, try to introduce the treat foods gradually over the week before the lessons starts.
 Find out what your puppy likes best and use the best rewards for the hardest exercises.

-• Corgi playing with toy
+• Corgi puppy playing with fluffy toy as part of training class near you

 Using games